cs320-wisc/f21/lab1/gcp/jupyter.md

 `nohup python3 -m notebook --no-browser --ip=0.0.0.0 --port=2020`

-6. Now, open up a new browser window, and type `IP:2020` for the URL (IP should be the External IP of the virtual machine).
+6. Now, open up a new browser window, and type `IP:2022` (the web ui is the specified port + 2) for the URL (IP should be the External IP of the virtual machine).
 You can enter the same password that you set in step 4: